Skip to main content

 Who among us could anticipate COVID-19?
 Russia's invasion of Ukraine?
 The enormous energy challenges facing the world?
 And one of the biggest consequences of all the above: who could foresee the current inflation levels that we can see in the developed economies?

-Understanding the inflation
+Understanding the Inflation

 hyperinflation-in-argentina-1

+Figure 1: Expectations for the US Inflation.
 Source of the picture: Bloomberg

 Inflation is a phenomenon that, if not understood correctly, can lead us to wrong conclusions and, therefore, to wrong decisions.
 Here are some examples: